Doctors Note Logo

 • Mild dizziness, especially when standing up

 Because Farxiga increases sugar in the urine, it creates an environment where yeast can grow more easily.
-If you notice itching, burning, unusual discharge, or discomfort, it may help to do a free, online symptom check for Candidal Vulvovaginitis (Yeast Infection) to understand whether symptoms are worth discussing with a clinician.
+If you're experiencing symptoms like itching, burning, unusual discharge, or discomfort in the genital area, you can quickly check whether these signs point to Candidal Vulvovaginitis (Yeast Infection) using a free AI-powered symptom checker to help determine if you should reach out to your healthcare provider.

 Key Safety Warnings You Should Know